Carbon black

-Carbon black (with subtypes acetylene black, channel black, furnace black, lamp black and thermal black) is a material produced by the incomplete combustion of coal tar, vegetable matter, or petroleum products, including fuel oil, fluid catalytic cracking tar, and ethylene cracking in a limited supply of air.
+Carbon black (with subtypes acetylene black, channel black, furnace black, lamp black and thermal black) is a material produced by the incomplete combustion of coal tar, vegetable matter, or petroleum products—including fuel oil, fluid catalytic cracking tar, and ethylene cracking—in a limited supply of air.
 Carbon black is a form of paracrystalline carbon that has a high surface-area-to-volume ratio, albeit lower than that of activated carbon.
 It is dissimilar to soot in its much higher surface-area-to-volume ratio and significantly lower (negligible and non-bioavailable) polycyclic aromatic hydrocarbon (PAH) content.

 Carbon black is used as a colorant and reinforcing filler in tires and other rubber products and as a pigment and wear protection additive in plastics, paints, and ink pigment.
 It is used in the EU as a food colorant when produced from vegetable matter (E153).

 The current International Agency for Research on Cancer (IARC) evaluation is that, "Carbon black is possibly carcinogenic to humans (Group 2B)".
 Short-term exposure to high concentrations of carbon black dust may produce discomfort to the upper respiratory tract through mechanical irritation.

-Common uses
+Uses

 The most common use (70%) of carbon black is as a reinforcing phase in automobile tires.
 Carbon black also helps conduct heat away from the tread and belt area of the tire, reducing thermal damage and increasing tire life.
-Its low cost makes it a common addition to cathodes and anodes and is considered a safe replacement to lithium metal in lithium-ion batteries.
 About 20% of world production goes into belts, hoses, and other non-tire rubber goods.
 The remaining 10% use of carbon black comes from pigment in inks, coatings, and plastics, as well as being used as a conductive additive in lithium-ion batteries.
+Its low cost makes it a common addition to cathodes and anodes and is considered a safe replacement to lithium metal in lithium-ion batteries.

 Carbon black is added to polypropylene because it absorbs ultraviolet radiation, which otherwise causes the material to degrade.
-Carbon black particles are also employed in some radar absorbent materials, in photocopier and laser printer toner, and in other inks and paints.
-The high tinting strength and stability of carbon black has also provided use in coloring of resins and films.
+Carbon black particles are employed in some radar absorbent materials, in photocopier and laser printer toner, and in other inks and paints.
+The high tinting strength and stability of carbon black has provided use in coloring of resins and films.
 Carbon black has been used in various applications for electronics.
-A good conductor of electricity, carbon black is used as a filler mixed in plastics, elastomer, films, adhesives, and paints.
+A good electrical conductor, carbon black is used as a filler mixed in plastics, elastomer, films, adhesives, and paints.
 It is used as an antistatic additive agent in automobile fuel caps and pipes.

 Carbon black from vegetable origin is used as a food coloring, known in Europe as additive E153.
-It is approved for use as additive 153 (Carbon blacks or Vegetable carbon) in Australia and New Zealand but has been banned in the US.
-The color pigment carbon black has been widely used for many years in food and beverage packaging.
+It is approved for use as additive 153 (carbon blacks or vegetable carbon) in Australia and New Zealand but has been banned in the US.
+As a color pigment it has been widely used for many years in food and beverage packaging.
 It is used in multi-layer UHT milk bottles in the US, parts of Europe and Asia, and South Africa, and in items like microwavable meal trays and meat trays in New Zealand.